A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

-For position bias, we use \textbf{Position Consistency} as a metric, which quantifies how frequently a judge model selects the same response after changing their positions.
-Formally, given $N$ samples $\{(q_i,r1_i,r2_i)\}^N_{i=1}$, for each sample $(q_i,r1_i,r2_i)$, we query the LLM evaluator with two prompts $P(q_i,r1_i,r2_i)$ and $P(q_i,r2_i,r1_i)$, and obtain corresponding two evaluation results $S_i^{r12}$ and $S_i^{r21}$.
+For position bias, we use \textbf{Position Consistency} as the metric, which quantifies how frequently the LLM-as-a-judge selects the same response after swapping the position of candidate responses.
+Formally, given $N$ samples $\{(q_i,r1_i,r2_i)\}^N_{i=1}$, for each sample $(q_i,r1_i,r2_i)$, we queried the LLM-as-a-judge with two prompts $P(q_i,r1_i,r2_i)$ and $P(q_i,r2_i,r1_i)$, and obtained two evaluation results $S_i^{r12}$ and $S_i^{r21}$.
 Each $S_i$ is $r1_i$, $r2_i$ or "TIE".
-Then we calculate the position consistency as follows:
+Then we calculate the Position Consistency as follows:

 where $\mathbb{I}(\cdot)$ is the indicator function.